cybozu-go/meows/docs/development.md

 Then, click the button on the Slack message, and check if a receiving log appears on the terminal.

-How to run GitHub Actions controller for development
+How to run meows for development
 ----------------------------------------------------

 If you need to run the controller on your local environment, this is the easiest way to do that.